elvisvoer/erranto-site/blog/social-media-cleansing/index.md

 ---
 title: "Social media cleansing"
 slug: "social-media-cleansing"
-date: "2022-12-16"
+created: "2022-12-16"
 ---

 I remember the early days of social media interaction when I would got to an internet cafe just to have a chat on mIRC with someone from my community.
-If I was lucky, I would even get to have a blind date.
+If I was lucky, I would even get to have a blind created.
 Those years seem like ages ago and a lot has changed, gone are the days of mIRC, HI5, MySpace, and Yahoo Messenger.

 I've never been a big fan of Twitter so my social media activity revolved around Facebook,